qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   which needs to be learned.

-  On all layers possible / needed the modifiers are in their usual spots, and so is backspace, Delete (see also section above).
+  On all layers possible / needed the modifiers are in their usual spots, and so is backspace, Delete.

   Because one often uses an F-key only once, the layer switches back to BASE after an F-key is used.
 This can be disabled/enabled with the